 [jharvard@holy7c24102 ~]$ abaqus cae -mesa cpus=$SLURM_CPUS_PER_TASK &

-You can see different versions of Abaqus in our modules page.
+You can see all versions of Abaqus with module spider abaqus.
+For more details, see the modules page.

 The Abaqus license is restricted to SEAS.
 For more information, see our Abaqus docs.